 Accurate Phone Numbers

-It may seem obvious, but the biggest key to finding success at cold calling is accurate phone numbers.
+It may seem obvious, but accurate phone numbers are the biggest key to success at cold calling.
 In addition, you need to have a consistent supply of these phone numbers.
 The best way to do this is to sign up for a subscription service that finds the best numbers for you.
-A paid service will save you time on needing to research on your own.
-I’ve used REDX for over 4 years and find they have the most accurate numbers for the best price.
+A paid service will save you time on researching on your own.
+I’ve used REDX for over four years and find they have the most accurate numbers for the best price.

 Database or CRM

-Next, you will need to have a system to keep track of your leads and your relationship status with them.
-For example, whether you need to follow up with them, whether they are uninterested, or whether they are on track to become leads.
-Many dialer systems have built-in CRM systems you can use, such as REDX's Vortex system.
+Next, you will need a system to track your leads and your relationship status with them.
+For example, whether you need to follow up with them, whether they are uninterested, or are on track to become leads.
+Many dialer systems have built-in CRM systems you can use, such as REDX’s Vortex system.

 It also helps to have some scripts, especially if you are a newer agent.
-Scripts help you prepare if you don’t have much experience and haven’t yet perfected what to say to win the most leads.
+Scripts help you prepare if you lack experience and haven’t perfected what to say to win the most leads.
 You can find all sorts of different scripts out there.
-Some great options are from Mike Ferry, My FSBO Script, and REDX.
+Some great options are Mike Ferry, my FSBO Script, and REDX.

 What is the Success Rate of Cold Calling?

 The same study also found that if you spend 15 hours a week making calls, you can increase your commission to nearly $300k.
-However, most agents get burnt out from being on the phone so long, and most aren’t willing to make that kind of effort.
-Finding success at cold calling is definitely a long-term game that requires patience and determination.
+However, most agents get burnt out from being on the phone for so long, and most aren’t willing to make that effort.
+Finding success at cold calling is a long-term game that requires patience and determination.

 What is the Law on Cold Calling?

-If you want to start real estate cold calling, you have to make sure you comply with telemarketing laws.
+To start real estate cold calling, you must comply with telemarketing laws.
 This primarily includes the Telephone Consumer Protection Act created by the Federal Trade Commission.
 This act prohibits Realtors from calling clients with numbers on the Do Not Call Registry.
-This means that you cannot call FSBO sellers or expired listings if their number is on the registry.
+If their number is on the registry, you cannot call FSBO sellers or expired listings.
 If you do, you may be subject to a $1,500 fine per violation.

 Many dialers automatically check their numbers against the Do Not Call Registry so that you can be sure you’re only calling the appropriate numbers.